benkoger/detection-projects/README.md

 **LABELBOX_API_KEY:**
 Your labelbox API key see [Downloading Annotations](#Downloading-Annotations) for more info on what this is.

-**TORCHVISION_REFERENCES:**
-You must have a local copy of the contents of the following folder: https://github.com/pytorch/vision/tree/main/references/detection
-The environmental variable TORCHVISION_REFERENCES should be the full path to this folder.

 **MODEL_PATH:**
 Full path to where trained model weights and corresponding config files etc. will be saved (in created subfolders).